Mijalski/MyBlog/content/posts/dependency-injection.md

 {{< / highlight >}}

+If you need some information on the different type of lifetimes, [check the MDNS for more information about this topic](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-5.0#lifetime-and-registration-options).

 Decorate those marker interfaces with comments describing that they are responsible for registering dependencies implementing them.
-You may want to discuss the naming with your team and agree to leave the `Dependency` suffix or name them with Domain in mind (eg. `IUseCase` or `IService`).
+You may want to discuss the naming with your team and agree to drop the `Dependency` suffix or name them with Domain in mind (eg. `IUseCase` or `IService`).

 After that, we need all our services to implement the selected service (`ISingletonDependency` for our singletons and so on).